 Although you can sell Turnips throughout the week, it's a good idea to wait until the sell price is at least 50 Bells more than the price you bought them.

 While 50 Bells may not sound much, it still gives you a slight profit to cover your initial investment!

 If, for example, you bought 9990 Turnips, you're still getting a 495,000 Bell Profit at a 50-Bell-per-Turnip gain.

 If it's afternoon on a Saturday, you'll want to sell your Turnips regardless of price.
 Any sale is better than your turnips rotting!

 The sell price of Turnips often goes higher than 500 Bells, though it's rare and isn't guaranteed to happen by any means.

 It's better to stick to selling Turnips at a 50 Bells higher than the initial cost as it's more reliable than waiting for that rare spike in sell price.

 The best times to sell Turnips is when you hit the Spike of either the Sudden or Slow Spike price patterns!
 The best of the two is the Sudden Spike, but since the weekly patterns are mostly random and a matter of luck, it takes a long time to predict when it will happen.

 4. Slow Spike

 If your friend or an online player has a high Sell Price on their island, you can visit them with Local Connection or Online to sell your Turnips there.
-This can potentially allow a single player whose Sell Price is 500 Bells to let other players come to their island all sell their Turnips.

 Offer and find Turnip prices on our Turnip Price Board!